-All individuals who are the subject of personal data held by Isabella Crowdy are entitled to:
+All individuals (Data Subjects) who are the subject of Personal Data held by Pascal Bates are entitled to:

-- 1. Ask what information Isabella Crowdy holds about them and why - 2.
+- 1. Ask what Personal Data Pascal Bates holds about them and why - 2.
 Ask how to gain access to it - 3.
 Be informed how to keep it up to date - 4.
-Be informed how the company is meeting its data protection obligations
+Be informed how the Pascal Bates is meeting his data protection obligations

-If an individual contacts Isabella Crowdy requesting this information, this is called a subject access request.
-This request is to be dealt with promptly and in any event within one month.
-Isabella Crowdy can be contacted at the address at the top of this Policy.
+If a Data Subject contacts Pascal Bates requesting this information, this is called a Subject Access Request.
+This request is to be responded to promptly and in any event within one month.
+Pascal Bates can be contacted through Chambers.